anze3db/blog/_posts/2024-07-15-sqlite-prod.md

 The main benefit that you are getting with SQLite is lower operational complexity.
 If you want to get your application running on a single machine and forget about it there is no better choice.

-However, as soon as you need multiple machines, have a write-heavy workload, or long-running transactions, SQLite becomes less appealing, and you are better off using a more traditional database like MySQL or Postgres.

 > Psst: I have also talked about my experience of using SQLite at DjangoCon Europe 2024 [here's the 🎥 video](https://www.youtube.com/watch?v=GTDYwEXv-sE).
+As soon as you need multiple machines, have a write-heavy workload, or long-running transactions, SQLite becomes less appealing, and you are better off using a more traditional database like MySQL or Postgres.
+However, most web applications can run on a single machine, have read-heavy workloads, and can avoid long running transactions.
+For these, SQlite can be the perfect choice!